arvestad/da3018_vt2023_repo/story/the_story.md

 # A story in DA3018

-Once upon a time, by a lake called _Brunnsviken_, there was an old castle made of red bricks.
+Once upon a time, by a lake called _Brunnsviken_, there was an castle made of red bricks.